eduNEXT/tutor-contrib-edunext-distro/README.rst

-Now setup the directories where going to be placed your themes
+Now setup the directories where going to be placed your themes, to allow openedx to know where can look up them

 ::